gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 ![Diagram of coco and the Cat class](/static/img/posts/2019-02-01-the-ruby-object-model/coco-and-dora-hierarchy.svg)

-Astute readers will correctly understand that, in many cases, an object's singleton class can be elided by the virtual machine.
+Astute readers will correctly understand that, in many cases, an object's singleton class can be elided (omitted) by the virtual machine.
 In fact, if the VM _did not_ elide most of them, no Ruby program would be able to run.
 This is because **class objects also have singleton classes**, and Singleton classes are also class objects, which themselves also have singleton classes... and so on recursively.
 In our previous example, `coco`'s singleton class can be elided since it neither defines methods, nor has state.

 Methods defined on a class object's singleton class are sometimes erroneously called "static functions".
 This nomenclature is misleading; we should avoid it.
 Using it sets us up for expectations the Ruby VM cannot meet.
 The reason is, they are not functions, they are nothing more than methods defined on a class object's singleton class.
 Additionally, constants in Ruby are _not truly constant_, so these methods are not static either.